Position a rack in the top third of the oven and preheat to 350 degrees F.

 Put the chickpeas

-, tahini, garlic and 1/3 cup water in the bowl of a food processor
+, olive oil, lemon juice, tahini, garlic and 1/3 cup water in the bowl of a food processor

 until completely smooth and slightly fluffy, 2 to 3 minutes.
 Season with salt and black pepper.
 Place in a small bowl, cover with plastic wrap